tsykoduk/HCRailsDemo/README.md

 Install this app onto Heroku, install a Postgres DB, and install Heroku Connect.

-Map the following fields over in HC:
+Map the following fields over in Heroku Connect:

  * billingstate
  * fax